 To help parents get off to a strong start, Family Advocates can begin working with a family as soon as they know they are expecting.
 Prenatal services include help communicating with prenatal care providers and preparing for childbirth and parenthood.
 Besides, advocates connect families to WIC and other supportive community programs.

 Healthy Families is especially helpful for parents who want to develop the skills and knowledge to provide their children with the best possible parenting.
 Parents learn how to create a nurturing environment for their children using positive parenting techniques.
 They are provided with the skills to build their support network using information about community resources with an emphasis on health and well-being.

 Strengthening, Preserving and Reunifying Families

 In partnership with the Department of Human Services Child Welfare program, Family Advocates provide support and resources to strengthen and reunify families.
-When a lack of safe and affordable housing is the only barrier keeping families apart and children in foster care, the SPRF programs assists families in reaching their goal of finding a safe place to call home.
-In addition, Family Advocates help families continue to thrive by supporting them to reach goals related to employment, financial stability, health and education.
+When a lack of safe and affordable housing is the only barrier keeping families apart and children in foster care, the SPRF programs assist families in reaching their goal of finding a safe place to call home.
+In addition, Family Advocates help families continue to thrive by supporting them to achieve goals related to employment, financial stability, health, and education.

 If you are interested in the SPRF program, please speak to your Child Welfare Caseworker.